apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 ## Other Stuff

 - Password reset verification attempts can now properly handle expired or invalid reset attempts in the authentication webflow.
+- Logged ascii-art statements are now routed to their own dedicated `AsciiArt` logging category.

 ## Library Upgrades